 But Nesmith’s true gift may be his ability to inspire everyone he comes in contact with.
 “Mr. Nesmith was always there for me,” recalls a former student whom Nesmith taught and continued to mentor after he graduated.
 Now a scholarship student in college, he credits Nesmith for being there when it was most critical.
 “I want to make a difference in a kid’s life, like Mr. Nesmith made a difference in mine.”

 “As educators, we shape the world.
-In order to do so we must continuously be lifelong learners ourselves.
-Those who are educated will..." (read more)
+In order to do so we..." (read more)